 Research and Publications

 Women’s roles in the fisheries sector are frequently overlooked.
 Secure Fisheries highlights the important work that women contribute to the sector and incorporates women’s perspectives into our publications.
 In our research, Secure Fisheries collects sex-disaggregated data.
 For example, in our fisheries conflict database—a database analyzing event-level conflict data across six countries—we track the sex of conflict actors and examine whether gender identity is a motivating factor for conflict.
-In Somalia, only 2 percent of fisheries conflict incidents involve a female actor, compared to 12 percent in Tanzania.
+In the Somali region, only 2 percent of fisheries conflict incidents involve a female actor, compared to 12 percent in Tanzania.
 While few women are directly involved in fisheries conflicts, they are indirectly affected by the food and financial scarcity their families face as husbands, brothers, and sons are imprisoned, abducted, or murdered in these conflict events.
 Conversely, women are critical to supporting community resilience.
 For example, women’s associations and savings groups have helped communities rebound from natural disasters.

 Read more of our publications and blogs in which gender is a central focus.